2020 Central Vietnam floods: Tropical Storm Linfa

 Đập Đá Bridge in Huế after flooding on 10 October 2020.

 On 9 October, a tropical depression formed in the east of Luzon.
 It was upgraded to a tropical storm and was named Linfa by the Japan Meteorological Agency (JMA) the next day.
 On 11 October, Linfa made landfall along Vietnam's Central Coast in Quảng Ngãi province— an area already flooded by monsoonal flooding from 6 to 9 October.
 It delivered historic levels of rainfall to Central Vietnam, with accumulations peaking at 2,290 mm in A Lưới (Thừa Thiên Huế) and 1,520 mm in Hướng Linh (Quảng Trị), making Linfa the twelfth-wettest tropical cyclone on record.

 The storm destroyed 382 houses and flooded an additional 109,034.
 In addition, the storm damaged 165.1 km of national highways and 140.1 km of provincial roads.
 Agricultural losses were severe, with 584 hectare of rice crops, 3,879 hectare of vegetable crops, and 2141 hectare of aquaculture areas destroyed.
 An estimated 150,700 cattle and poultry were lost.
 In total, Linfa left 174 people dead and 20 people missing in Vietnam and Cambodia.

 Rào Trăng 3 landslides

 On the night of 11 October, heavy rainfall associated with Tropical Storm Linfa triggered a landslide at the Rào Trăng 3 Hydropower Plant in Phong Điền District, Thừa Thiên Huế Province, leaving 17 construction workers missing.
-On 12 October, a military rescue team was dispatched to search for the missing workers was strucked by a second landslide, killing Major General Nguyễn Văn Man and 12 other soldiers.
+On 12 October, a military rescue team was dispatched to search for the missing workers was struck by a second landslide, killing Major General Nguyễn Văn Man and 12 other soldiers.
 Their bodies were recovered by rescuers on 15 October.